Do You Struggle to Find the Right Help?

 A typical example is where an individual spends more time strengthening their lower back muscles instead of their glute muscles.
 This makes the problem worse because those muscles are already too tight and strong.
 It’s the glute muscles that have become too weak to protect your spine as it should.

-By not treating the more crucial areas that are the source of our pain, we end up applying temporary treatment to the wrong area.
+By not treating the more crucial areas, we end up applying temporary treatment to the wrong area.
 This naturally results in a cycle of ineffective treatment and temporary relief.
-Because the source of the pain has not been addressed yet, sufferers may mistakenly be led to believe that their pain can not be helped and may resign to accept chronic back pain.
+Because the source of our discomfort has not been addressed yet, sufferers may mistakenly be led to believe that their pain can not be helped and may resign to accept chronic back problems.

 Unfortunate Problems Over Time